niek-sidn/hsm_workshop/Slide06.md

 by parts outside this crypto module.\
 The crypto module in most cases has a very limited interface.

-An HSM should contain an HRNG (hardware random number generator), good key generation is very dependent on a good source of random numbers.
+An HSM should contain an HRNG (hardware random number generator),\
+because key generation is very dependent on a good source of random numbers.

 A Linux/Windows server in most cases has no HRNG, but it uses tricks to create real random.\